 - 3 Eggs

-- Empty the spice cake mix into a mixing bowl.
-Add eggs, cinnamon applesauce, and nutmeg, and then mix.
+Empty the spice cake mix into a mixing bowl.
+Add eggs, cinnamon applesauce, and nutmeg.
+Then mix well.

-- Add apple pieces, raisins, and pecans to the bowl and stir in.
+Add apple pieces, raisins, and pecans into the bowl and stir in.

-- Place mix in a sprayed 13x9 cake pan and bake.
-Bake at 350 for 30 minutes
+Place mix in a sprayed 13x9 cake pan and bake at 350 for 30 minutes.

-- When it's done give the cake some time to cool and then frost.
+When it's done give the cake time to cool and then frost it.

 More Great Fall Recipes: